saramartz/saramartz/README.md

 </div>

-I'm a creative front end developer with a fashion designer background who is passionate about building websites from scratch; from concept, navigation, layout and programming to UX and SEO.
-Some technologies I enjoy working with include ReactJS, JavaScript, and Bootstrap.
-My interest in the tech ecosystem leads me to learn new things everyday focusing on mastering the MERN stack.
+I'm a creative UI designer and Front End developer with a fashion background who is passionate about building websites from scratch; from concept, layout and navigation to programming and SEO.
+Fueled by curiosity and innovation, I develop interfaces that go beyond the conventional idea of the web as I believe it can be more diverse and inspiring.
+Some technologies I enjoy working with include React, JavaScript, CSS and Framer Motion.

 ## Languages and Tools ⚙